spreg.OLS

 latexbool

-Specifies if summary is to be printed in latex format
+Specifies if the table with the coefficients’ results and their inference is to be printed in LaTeX format

 Attributes: